mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 * The two mandatory variables that any scheme-related subroutine must accept as ``intent(out)`` arguments are ``errmsg`` and ``errflg`` (see also coding rules in :numref:`Section %s <CodingRules>`).

-* At present, only two types of variable definitions are supported by the CCPP-framework:
+* At present, only two types of variable definitions are supported by the CCPP Framework:

    * Standard intrinsic Fortran variables are preferred (``character``, ``integer``, ``logical``, ``real``, ``complex``).
      For character variables, the length should be specified as ``*`` in order to allow the host model